-- What are the characteristic fresh water supply situations to be dealt with in the Netherlands? - What are the relevant uncertainties in each of these, what is their character, and how important are they? - What analytical approach best suits the different uncertainties? - What policy approach is recommended for these characteristic situations?

-How can these policy approaches be operationalised?.
+- What are the characteristic regional fresh water supply situations to be dealt with in the Netherlands? - What are the relevant uncertainties in each of these, what is their character, and how important are they? - What analytical approach suits the different uncertainties? - What mix of policy approaches is recommended for these characteristic situations? - How can these policy approaches be operationalised for the cases studied in work package 6?.

 The approach taken in this work package is rooted in the conviction that (a) a number of key uncertainties cannot easily be reduced and have to be accepted, and (b) different approaches will be needed for different types of uncertainties in different situations.
 We postulate that two main strategies will be relevant.
-In the first strategy, water supply systems can be designed to be sufficiently robust to accommodate a variety of conditions.
+In the first, water supply systems are designed to be sufficiently robust.
 Robust systems will be able to function - or quickly recover and restore functioning after disturbed - under a variety of conditions and/or disturbances, without external intervention in the system.
-Various approaches and mechanisms may contribute to system robustness, such as built-in feedbacks and recovery mechanisms, diversification, redundancy (see project 5.1 for a more extensive discussion).
-This approach seems best fitted for uncertainties where natural variability is a key characteristic, such as weather conditions.
+Various approaches and mechanisms may contribute to system robustness, such as built-in feedbacks and recovery mechanisms, diversification, redundancy (see project 5.1).
+This strategy seems best fitted for uncertainties where natural variability is a key characteristic, such as weather conditions.

 In the second strategy, labeled 'robust decision making' or 'adaptive policy making', a policy strategy is chosen that explicitly considers and includes options for deliberate policy adaptation as the future evolves.
-This approach seems to best suit situations characterized by so-called 'deep uncertainties': a variety of developments are thought to be possible and can significantly impact policy outcomes, but information about their probabilities and/or consequences is scarce or even absent (scenario-uncertainties, or so-called wild cards).
+This strategy seems to best suit situations characterized by so-called 'deep uncertainties': a variety of developments are thought to be possible and can significantly impact policy outcomes, but information about their probabilities and/or consequences is scarce or even absent (scenario-uncertainties, or so-called wild cards).
 In addition, stakeholders may disagree about the best system representation and about the valuation of alternative outcomes.